mnek1t/Sport-Store_ASP_NET_CORE/step-2.md

 - Builed project, run application and request http://localhost:5000/.
 All functionalities implemented in the previous step should work.

-- Modify the `ProductsListViewModel` class - add the `CurrentCategory` property.
+- Add the `CurrentCategory` property to the `ProductsListViewModel` class.

 ```
 namespace SportsStore.Models.ViewModels